brtdesign/brtdesign.github.io/work/af-december2016/index.md

 <h3>Research</h3>
 <p>I chose the category page layout, as there are a number of opportunities for improvement here and I feel this type of page is crtiical for browsing and wayfinding on a site of this nature.
-Specifically, I chose the &lsquo;baking&rsquo; category:  <a href="http://store.approvedfood.co.uk/baking">http://store.approvedfood.co.uk/baking</a></p>
+Specifically, I chose the &lsquo;baking&rsquo; category: </p>
+<p><b><a href="http://store.approvedfood.co.uk/baking">http://store.approvedfood.co.uk/baking</a></b></p>

 <h3>My solution</h3>
 <p>I created an HTML/CSS/JS prototype to test some of my ideas.</p>